 An area extending 60cm beyond the bath, shower and wash basin, up to 2.25m above the floor.
 Lights must be rated at least IP44.

 Anywhere outside zones 0,1 and 2 where no water is likely to be present.
 Lights have no designated IP rating, though water-resistant fittings, such as IP65, are advisable to protect them from excessive steam and inadvertent splashes.
 This will ensure the light’s optimum performance and give you peace of mind.

 How to Arrange & Position Led Ceiling Downlights in the Living Room?

 The living room is where we unwind in the evening, relax with the family, entertain guests, play games and watch TV.
 It also tends to be the room where we hang paintings and display ornaments and photographs.

-Using downlights for task lighting, such as for reading or when you’re tackling paperwork, means you can achieve precisely the lighting levels you need without losing valuable space to floor lamps and cables.
+In tasks ares, led downlights are highly recommended.
+Using downlights for task lighting, such as for reading or when you're tackling paperwork, means you can achieve precisely the lighting levels you need without losing valuable space to floor lamps and cables.

-Food preparation, especially where slicing and dicing is involved, is easier and more enjoyable in bright, well-lit conditions.
+Food preparation, especially where slicing and dicing are involved, is easier and more enjoyable in bright, well-lit conditions.
 This requires careful consideration when positioning your downlights.
 A common mistake is to forget to include the people actually using the kitchen when calculating where the light will fall.
-You can’t cook up a culinary masterpiece with a shadowy worksurface – so make sure you illuminate what you are doing, not the back of your head.
+You can't cook up a culinary masterpiece with a shadowy worksurface – so make sure you illuminate what you are doing, not the back of your head.